cvat-ai/cvat/site/content/en/docs/api_sdk/cli/_index.md

 ### Delete

-- Delete tasks with id "100", "101", "102" , the command will be executed from "user-1" having delete permissions:
+- Delete tasks with IDs "100", "101", "102" , the command will be executed from "user-1" having delete permissions:
   ```bash
   cvat-cli --auth user-1:password task delete 100 101 102
   ```